recipehouse/WebPageDemo/README.md

 `go get github.com/revel/cmd/revel`

-recipehouse api can be compiled by exec
+## Compile the api

-`go build main.go`
+recipehouse api can be compiled by first change the directory to the folder that contains api source code then exec `go build main.go` and then exec that generated binary file in BACKGROUND

-and exec that generated binary file in BACKGROUND
+## Compile the webdemo

-recipehouse web
+first need to install revel correctly

-first need to install revel correctly then put the whole folder which contains recipehouse web sorce code in GOAPTH/src file
+then put the whole folder which contains the webdemo source code in GOAPTH/src file

 then exec `export PATH="$PATH:$GOPATH/bin"`

-and `cd GOPATH/src/recipehouse web folder` then exec `revel run`
+and change the directory to the folder that contains webdemo source code in GOPATH/src then exec `revel run`

 and now you should have access to recipehouse service via browser : 127.0.0.1:9000